 Mentioned on IEEE: Spectrum:

 You may have seen Boston Dynamic Dogs and the recently released Sony Aibo.
 They are supper cool but are too expensive to enjoy.
 I hope to provide some affordable alternatives that have most of their motion capabilities.
 I'm not saying I can reproduce the precise motions of those robotics giants.
 I'm just breaking down the barrier from million dollars to hundreds.
 I don't expect to send it to battlefield or other challenging realities.
 I just want to fit this naughty buddy in a clean, smart, yet too quiet house.

 With very limited resources and knowledge, I started small.
-Smaller structure avoids a lot engineering problems of those larger models.
+Smaller structure avoids a lot of engineering challenges of those larger models.
 It also allows faster iterations and optimization, just like rats adapt faster than elephants.
 Regardless the hardware, the major control algorithm could be shared once accurate mapping of DoFs is achieved.
 I derived a motion algorithm (with a dozen of parameters) for multiple gaits.
 The historic fastest speed was over 3 bodyLength/sec, achieved with trotting (2-leg-in-air).
 As I constantly add new components and change the CoM, while the adaptive part is not good enough, I reserve the tuning time for finalized models.